Home Insurance FAQs

-You may have valuables which require increased limits beyond your package limits (such as jewelry, furs, fine art, bikes, etc.) You can amend your policy to suit your individual needs by adding a rider for an additional premium.
+You may have valuables that require increased limits beyond your insurance package capacity (such as jewelry, furs, fine art, bikes etc.) You can amend your policy to suit your individual needs by adding a rider for an additional premium.
 Riders often include a reduced or waived deductible and/or protection from additional perils as well.

 What is a peril?

 A peril is the possible cause of damage.
 A named perils policy will list what perils you are covered for - such as fire, theft or windstorm.
 An all-risks policy will list what you are not covered for; if the cause of the damage is not excluded you are covered.
 An all risks policy will offer more protection.

 What is an exclusion?

 Your policy will include exclusions to indicate what is not insured.
 There are exclusions for different types of property as well as different causes of damage (perils).
 For example, most motorized vehicles are do not have truck or car insurance and any loss or damage caused by rust, corrosion, condensation, or mold is not covered.
 It’s important you review the policy wordings as this is where you will find the policy exclusions, exclusions are rarely found on your actual policy declarations (coverage summary).
 Types of property excluded are generally listed under a section titled “personal property not insured” and causes of damage excluded will be found under “loss or damage not insured”.

 What's the difference between Broad and Comprehensive policies?

 A Broad policy offers all-risks protection on your home (the building) and named perils protection on your contents (personal property).
 A comprehensive policy offers all risks protection on both your home and contents.
 Both policies are subject to exclusions, limitations and conditions.